LIGR Alternative — Quadraviz

 Yes.
 The Quadraviz API and webhooks integrate with bracket tools, Discord bots, and custom scoreboards.

-How current is the pricing comparison?
+How current is this comparison?

 Try Quadraviz free.